Article by John Miller

 Stretching After Exercise

 An ideal time to do most of your static stretching is after exercise, that is, immediately after your post-exercise cool-down.
 Allow around 5 to 10 minutes to stretch after exercise, and concentrate on the muscles that you have just exercised.
 Use the static stretches rather than bouncing style stretches.
 Stretching at this time helps restore your muscles to their resting length and prepare them for your next exercise session.
+While cool down stretches improve your muscle length and joint flexibility that helps you to improve sporting or athletic performance.

 A light static stretching routine (stretching a muscle and holding it in this position without discomfort for 20-30 seconds) can be performed at the end of a warm-up, before undertaking more vigorous activity.
 Be sure to stretch each of the muscle groups you will be using in your chosen activity 2 to 3 times.